More: We’ve purchased a few coffees from JNP Coffee founder Jeanine Niyonzima-Aroian because the quality is always superior.

 As for Bavyeyi, we loved this coffee right off the bat.
 It’s also close to Jeanine’s heart because this is where her mother grew up.
 Stories of her mother helping the family harvest coffee cherries to cover school fees stand behind the name for this coffee: in Burundi, “bavyeyi” means “parents”.

-Bavyeyi is the first naturally processed coffee we’ve purchased from Burundi.
+Bavyeyi is the first naturally processed coffee we’ve purchased from Burundi and we're happy to see it back.
 We love it for its uniquely delicate profile, unusual for a natural, and its kaleidoscope of flavors.

 *IF you would like this coffee ground, please specify the brew method in the comments.